 Well okay, I have a few more things to say. 😉

-I love how this rice dish is packed with flavor, but is ultimately quite simple — both in it’s ingredients and its preparation.
+I love how this garlic rice recipe is packed with the flavor of basil, but it remains quite simple — both in it’s ingredients and its preparation.

-This rice is fantastic to have on hand as it’s perfect along side, or beneath almost any main course!
+This basil brown rice is fantastic to have on hand as it’s perfect along side, or beneath almost any main course.
+I especially love it with stews, to soak up any sauce that didn’t make it into into my spoon.

-Can you imagine it with this Braised Brisket Stew?Or, oh my goodness, how about serving it with this Coconut Mango Baked Chicken!?
+Can you imagine it with this Braised Brisket Stew?Or, oh my goodness, how about serving it with Coconut Mango Baked Chicken!?
+I’ve done this a few times, and it’s definitely become a family favorite at my house.

 I think I have both feet in fall now.